-A prime example of the triunity of the Bible, likewise human history, is the threefold sequence related by the formation of Adam in the image of God followed by the First and Second Advents of Jesus Christ.
+A prime example of the triunity of the Bible, likewise human history, is the threefold sequence evident in the formation of Adam in the image of God followed by the First and Second Advents of Jesus Christ.
 In this example, all humanity proceeds from our human father Adam (through Eve in her offspring) just as all creation proceeds from God the Father (of God the Spirit & by God the Son).
 The First Advent was the revelation of God the Son, ultimately realized in the resurrection of the Son, while the Second Advent will be the revelation of God the Spirit, foremost in the resurrection of the faithful in Christ, the Body of Christ, by the power of the Holy Spirit.

 Maranatha,